 When does the SHAC Meet?

-The WISD SHAC Meetings are held in the WISD Curriculum & Instruction Building in the Professional Development Room.
+The WISD SHAC Meetings are held in the WISD Administration Building at 411 N. Gibson Street.
 The meetings are held at 11:30 am on scheduled Thursdays throughout the school year.
 All meetings are open to the public.

 If you are interested in serving as a parent/community member on the School Health Advisory Council, please email either Melissa Bousquet or Ginger Robinson.
 Your input as a parent and/or community member is extremely valuable and would be greatly appreciated.
 For further information or clarification of information within this page, please contact the Director of Health & Wellness.